Skip to main content

 Rather than burying costs in a consultation, we make our pricing available upfront.
 Here’s what you can generally expect when you work with us:

-How Much Do TRT Lab Tests Cost in Tucson?
+TRT Lab Test Cost in Tucson

 Before any TRT can begin, bloodwork is essential.
 At Tucson Wellness MD, comprehensive lab work starts at around $150, which typically includes a full hormone panel to assess your testosterone levels, along with other key markers that affect your treatment plan.
 This isn’t a box to check; it’s the foundation of safe, effective therapy.
 Skipping or skimping on labs is one of the biggest mistakes men make when going the discount-TRT route.

-Injectable Testosterone Cost in Tucson: $150 to $219 Per Refill
+Injectable Testosterone Cost in Tucson

 Injectable testosterone remains the most common and time-tested form of TRT.
 At Tucson Wellness MD, refills for injectable TRT fall in the range of $150 to $219 per refill, depending on your treatment commitment: